Elizabeth A. Barnes: Research and career

-In 2013, Barnes joined the faculty of the Department Atmospheric Science at Colorado State University.
+In 2013, Barnes joined the faculty of the Department of Atmospheric Science at Colorado State University.
 As of October 2022, Barnes had led or co-authored more than 115 scholarly journal articles.
 Notably, Barnes was an early adopter of machine-learning methods for understanding climate variability and change.
 This work has been recognized as "trustworthy, authoritative and expertly targeted to make real, concrete advances" in the understanding of the climate system.

 Barnes' research lab has worked broadly in the field of climate science, including making major contributions to explainable artificial intelligence (XAI) for earth science, subseasonal-to-decadal predictability, climate intervention, climate change and sustainability, large-scale atmospheric dynamics, and causal discovery.

+In summer 2025, Barnes' group moved to Boston University.